LnrdRmj/PallServer/README.md

 # Features

-1. U can disconnect the client whenever u want (if the clients that got disconnected has the ball in it than the ball gets transferedto the next client)
+1. U can disconnect the client whenever u want (if the clients that got disconnected has the ball in it than the ball gets transfered to the next client)
 2. U can connect new clients even if the ball is already running
-3. The server displays all the client that are currently connected with itself
+3. The server displays all the client that are currently connected to itself
-4. If the ball has been launched and for whatever reason u disconnected all the clients from the server than the button to launch the ball gets re-enabled so that u can restart again if u want to
+4. If the ball has been launched and for whatever reason u disconnected all the clients from the server than the button to launch the ball gets re-enabled so that you can restart again if you want to